mrmonkington/actionplan/README.md

 ### Backlog

+  - Switch to Marko for parsing
+    - Update AST to include owners and denormalise
+    - Create custom Marko renderers for everything

   - Publishing to github creates an issue for each meeting with all the actions tickable?
 (Can this sync back in some way?)

   - You can view outstanding actions for anybody